mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of September 6, 2025 (v0.4.63):**
+    -   **Bug Reporter UI Fix:** Fixed a flexbox layout issue in the Bug Detail popup where long commenter names could push the action buttons (dim, mark good/bad) out of view.
+The buttons are now consistently visible on all comments.

 -   **Week of September 6, 2025 (v0.4.62):**
     -   **Bug Reporter UX Fix:** Restored the visibility of action buttons (Dim, Mark Good/Review) on bug report comments.
 These controls are now always visible instead of only appearing on hover, improving usability.